PIShield: Detecting Prompt Injection Attacks via Intrinsic LLM Features: Discussion

 \section{Discussion}

 Many previous studies~\cite{panickssery2023steering,huben2023sparse,wu2024legilimens,kirch2024features,lisafety2025} explored leveraging internal representations (or residual stream vectors) of an LLM to steer and interpret model behavior as well as mitigate jailbreak attacks.
 For instance, Panickssery et al.~\cite{panickssery2023steering} proposed Contrastive Activation Addition (CAA) to steer an LLM's behavior, which can help reduce the LLM's hallucination.
-The idea is to calculate the difference between residual stream vectors for positive and negative samples, and add the difference to the residual stream vectors of a test prompt to steer the model's response.
 Wu et al.~\cite{wu2024legilimens} and Kirch et al.~\cite{kirch2024features} leverage residual stream vectors (e.g., from the last several blocks) for output tokens for content moderation and jailbreak prompt detection.
 Li et al.~\cite{lisafety2025} analyze the existence of a small set of layers (termed ``safety layers'') in LLMs.
-Based on this finding, they proposed to fix the gradient of the safety layers during fine-tuning to avoid safety degradation.

-Different from these studies, our {\name} finds that certain injection-critical layers contain features that can distinguish clean and contaminated prompts, enabling the effective and efficient detection of prompt injection attacks.
+Abdelnabi et al.~\cite{abdelnabi2025get} detect prompt injection by measuring changes in hidden states before and after processing external data, indicating deviations from the user’s original instruction.
+Different from these studies, our {\name} detects prompt injection by identifying whether the external data itself contains an instruction, without relying on the original task instruction.
+We show that instruction-tuned LLMs inherently encode distinguishable internal features for prompt injection detection.
 Moreover, our systematic evaluation shows that it significantly outperforms existing baselines.

-We note that TaskTracker~\cite{abdelnabi2025get} leverages the difference in hidden states before and after processing external data (with specific templates) to detect prompt injections and jailbreaks.
-We evaluate TaskTracker with Llama-3-8B-Instruct (same as {\name}) based on its open-source implementation.
-We report its FPR and FNR in Tables~\ref{tab:fpr-tasktracker} and~\ref{tab:fnr-tasktracker} (in Appendix), using a threshold of 0.5.
-Results with varying thresholds are shown in Figure~\ref{tasktracker_threshold} (in Appendix).
-The results indicate that TaskTracker achieves suboptimal performance, as no single threshold performs well across all datasets.
-Different from TaskTracker, our {\name} does not need to design an extra template to calculate hidden states twice, thereby being more efficient.
-In terms of effectiveness, {\name} outperforms TaskTracker because we leverage hidden states from injection-critical layers to perform detection, while TaskTracker does not.
-This comparison further highlights the critical role of hidden states from inject-critical layers in detecting prompt injection.